HubRise/website/APPS-TEMPLATE/en/configuration.md

 layout: documentation
 meta:
   title: Configuration | SOLUTION | HubRise
-  description: Instructions on configuring SOLUTION to work seamlessly with SOLUTION and your other apps connected to HubRise.
+  description: Instructions on configuring SOLUTION to work seamlessly with your EPOS and your other apps connected to HubRise.
 Configuration is simple.
 ---